Retention of Freshmen and other Vulnerable Students

 - Discuss and explain rules, procedures, and expectations repeatedly through many different modes of communication.

-- Offer straightforward strategies for learning at a distance like this one for dual credit students (with whom some freshmen may share characteristics).
+- Offer straightforward strategies for learning at a distance, such as this page for dual credit students (which bear some resemblance to first year college students).

 - Send text, phone call, email, Bb announcement, and/or calendar reminders for students that forget to hand in assignments.